Optogenetics | LED light Switch for neurons | The OptoFlash can output >30mW/mm² from the end of a 200μm fibre

 The maximum current through an LED is generally limited by thermal considerations.
 Efficient heat removal from the device is only a partial solution, as the thermal resistance between the LED chip and its packaging always constitutes a significant bottleneck.
 Even so, the chip temperature rise on application of current still takes some milliseconds, so for illumination periods on this timescale, currents substantially higher than the steady-state maximum can safely be passed.

 All our LED heads contain protection networks to limit both the transient and steady-state current to safe levels for that particular device.
-The LED heads intended for this particular application have had their protection networks optimised for short-term illumination periods, so as to maximise the intensity during a flash.Download Data Sheet Manuals video support Back to LED Light Sources
+The LED heads intended for this particular application have had their protection networks optimised for short-term illumination periods, so as to maximise the intensity during a flash.Download Data Sheet Manuals video support Get a Quote Back to LED Light Sources